 Laura Sandoval-Sweeney, LCSW-S

-Laura (pronouns: she/her) is a licensed clinical social worker and board-approved supervisor.
+Laura is a licensed clinical social worker and board-approved supervisor.
 She has about a decade of experience working in higher education in a variety of roles including clinical mental health as well as behavioral intervention and threat assessment.
 Laura has a passion for supporting young adults, especially millennials, and women of color.
 She utilizes a multicultural and trauma-informed lens in the therapeutic space, and values being genuine, collaborative and warm in her approach.

 Laura's professional interests include supporting others navigating stressful life transitions, trauma, anxiety, depression, pregnancy, postpartum, and parenthood.
 She strives to help others cultivate work/life balance and wants to empower managers and leaders to create a culture of care in the workplace.
 Laura is trained in evidence-based approaches such as Cognitive Behavior Therapy, Dialectical Behavior Therapy, and Eye Movement Desensitization and Reprocessing (EMDR) therapy.
 She blends treatment modalities to individualize the therapeutic experience for her clients.
 Laura is bilingual and can also provide services in Spanish!